jasongould02/versionr/Readme.md

 versionr pull -u remotename
 // Get versions from a server that isn't the default and isn't a named remote versionr pull -u --remote otherhostname:7777
-// Check to see if you are ahead or behind the server (using the default remote) versionr ahead
-// List all branches on the server versionr pull -l
 ```
 **Putting data into the server**
 ```